hphelion/documentation/devplatform/stackato/user/services/port-service.html.md

       custom-cert-https: harbor

-Put your server certificate and key (named *harbor.crt* and *harbor.key* respectively) in a folder called *cert* in the application's root directory.
+Put your server certificate and key (named *harbor.crt* and *harbor.key* respectively) in a folder called *certs* in the application's root directory.
 For example:

     app_root
-    ─── certs
+    	certs
-        ─── harbor.crt
+        harbor.crt
-        ─── harbor.key
+        harbor.key
-    ─── ...
+    	...

 Alternatively, use a standalone or buildpack setup which provisions its own intermediate web server instead.